What Happens If The President Is Incapacitated? The 25th Amendment Charts A Course

 Section 4 addresses a much more complex scenario: when a president is incapable of declaring his incapacity.

-In such a case the vice president and a majority of cabinet secretaries inform the speaker and president pro tempore that the president is incapable of performing his duties, and the vice president immediately takes over as acting president.
+In such a case, the vice president and a majority of Cabinet secretaries inform the speaker and president pro tempore that the president is incapable of performing his duties, and the vice president immediately takes over as acting president.
 The president resumes his duties with "his written declaration that no inability exists."

-And what if a president is unwilling to concede he is unable to perform his duties?
-Or informs Congress he is capable, but in the judgement of colleagues is not?
+And what if a president contests the finding that he is incapable of carrying out his duties?

-Again, Section 4: The vice president and a majority of cabinet secretaries can declare the president incapable, and must do so in writing within four days.
+Again, Section 4: The vice president and a majority of Cabinet secretaries must again declare the president incapable and do so in writing within four days.
 Congress must then convene within 48 hours and has 21 days to decide the issue.
-A two-thirds vote of both chambers is required to declare the president unable to perform his duties, and the vice president serves as acting president.
+A two-thirds vote of both chambers is required to declare the president unable to perform his duties.
 Short of that two-thirds vote, the president remains empowered.

 There is one more route in Section 4 to declaring a president incapable of serving.
 The vice president may do so with "such other body as Congress may by law provide," essentially an independent review board.
 Physicians?
 Psychotherapists?
 Legal scholars?
 Religious leaders?